sametcn99/mermaid-viewer/README.md

 ---

-## ✨ Features
+## Features

-### 🔥 **Core Features**

-- **🤖 AI Assistant:** Chat with Google Gemini AI to create, modify, and fix diagrams using natural language
+- **AI Assistant:** Chat with **Google Gemini AI** to create, modify, and fix diagrams using natural language.
+Your API key is stored locally for complete privacy.
-- **⚡ Live Preview:** See your diagrams update instantly as you type
+- **Live Preview:** See your diagrams update instantly as you type with our optimized, high-performance rendering engine.
-- **📝 70+ Ready-Made Templates:** Comprehensive template library with 18 diagram categories
-- **📱 Responsive Split View:** Adjustable panels that work perfectly on all devices
-- **🎨 Syntax Highlighting:** Monaco Editor with intelligent code completion
-- **🚀 Fast Rendering:** Debounced updates for smooth performance
-- **📤 Quick Sharing:** Generate shareable links with URL encoding
-- **📥 Import Diagrams:** Import single `.mmd` files or a `.zip` archive exported from the app (the zip can include an optional `data.json` with metadata and compressed diagram content).
-Use the Upload button in the Saved Diagrams dialog to add diagrams to your local collection.
-- **⬇️ Download Diagrams:** Download the current diagram as a `.mmd` file, or export all saved diagrams as a `.zip` (the zip export includes an optional `data.json` with metadata and compressed diagram content).
-Use the Saved Diagrams dialog for bulk export.
+- **Rich Template Library:** Access over **70+ ready-made templates** across 18 categories to jumpstart your diagrams.
+- **Power Editor:** Built on **Monaco Editor** (VS Code), featuring intelligent syntax highlighting, code completion, and real-time error validation.
+- **Fully Component Responsive:** Adjustable split-view layout that adapts specifically for desktop, tablet, and mobile usage.
+- **Advanced Navigation:** Professional zoom & pan controls with mouse wheel support, pinch-to-zoom, and momentum panning.
+- **Auto-Save & Privacy:** Work is automatically saved to browser storage.
+No data is sent to servers—everything stays local.
+- **Versatile Exporting:** Download as `.mmd`, export full project `.zip` archives, or copy as SVG/PNG instantly.
+- **Smart Sharing:** Share diagrams instantly via encoded URLs without needing a backend.
-- **🌐 Iframe Embedding:** Easily embed your diagrams into any website or blog using the iframe sharing feature.
-Just click the share button, select 'Embed as iframe', and copy the HTML code to use anywhere.
+- **Iframe Embedding:** Seamlessly embed your diagrams into external websites or documentation using generated HTML.
+- **Personal Collections:** Save and organize your favorite diagrams into local collections for quick access.
-- **🖥️ Presentation Mode:** Distraction-free, full-viewport viewer at `/presentation` that preserves your encoded diagram in the URL, hides the toolbar, and lets you exit with Esc or the floating back button
+- **Presentation Mode:** A distraction-free viewer that hides the UI and supports full-screen presentation navigation.

-### 💎 **Advanced Features**

-- **🤖 AI-Powered Diagram Generation:** Generate and modify diagrams using conversational AI
-- **🔒 Privacy-First AI:** Your Gemini API key is stored locally and never sent to our servers
-- **🔍 Enhanced Zoom & Pan:** Advanced navigation with touch-optimized gestures:
-  - **🖱️ Mouse wheel:** Precise zoom control for desktop users
-  - **🤏 Pinch-to-zoom:** Natural mobile gesture support
-  - **👆 Double-tap:** Quick zoom functionality on touch devices
-  - **📱 Momentum panning:** Smooth scrolling with velocity-based movement
-- **🔍 Smart Template Search:** Filter and search through templates by category, name, or tags
-- **💾 Auto-Save:** Your work is automatically saved in browser storage
-- **🎨 Persistent Settings:** Diagram configuration (theme, colors, fonts) saved to indexed-db
+- **Customizable Settings:** Persistent configuration for themes, colors, and fonts saved directly to your browser.
-- **📋 One-Click Copy:** Copy diagrams as SVG or share links instantly
-- **🔄 Real-time Validation:** Immediate feedback on syntax errors
-- **📁 Personal Collections:** Organize favorite templates and store custom snippets by saving the current diagram directly into reusable, local-only collections
-- **📱 Mobile Touch Optimized:** Perfect experience on phones and tablets with:
-  - **👆 Enhanced Touch Targets:** All buttons sized 44px+ for easy tapping
-  - **🎯 Speed Dial Interface:** Mobile-friendly floating action button with gesture support
-  - **🤏 Pinch to Zoom:** Native mobile gesture support with momentum scrolling
-  - **📳 Haptic Feedback:** Tactile responses on supported devices
-  - **🔄 Smart Auto-Reset:** Automatic view optimization for mobile screens
-- **⌨️ Keyboard Shortcuts:** Power user shortcuts for faster workflow

 ---

-## 🖥️ Presentation Mode

-- Open a clean, full-viewport viewer with “Enter Presentation” from the AppBar (or mobile menu).
-- URL state is preserved using the `diagram` query — share or bookmark safely.
-- The diagram toolbar is hidden for focus; press Esc or use the back button to return to the editor.

----

-## �🚀 Quick Start
+## Quick Start

-### 📋 Prerequisites
+### Prerequisites

-Before you begin, ensure you have the following installed:
+Ensure you have the following installed on your system:

 - **Node.js** (v18.17.0 or higher)
-- **Bun** (recommended) or npm/yarn/pnpm
+- **Bun** (Recommended package manager) or npm/yarn/pnpm
-- **Git** for version control
+- **Git**

-### ⚡ Installation
+### Installation

 1. **Clone the repository**